DEPARTMENT OF STATE

 1.5 The Board may establish such subcommittees as it determines appropriate for the fair and efficient processing of the Board's duties.

-1.6 The Board reserves the right to grant exceptions to the requirements of the Rules and Regulations upon a showing of good cause by the party requesting such exception, provided that the exception is not inconsistent with the requirements of 24 Del.C.
+1.6 The Board reserves the right to grant exceptions to the requirements of the Rules and Regulations upon a showing of good cause by the party requesting an exception, provided that the exception is not inconsistent with the requirements of 24 Del.C.
 Ch.
 27.

 1.7 Board members are subject to the provisions applying to "honorary state officials" in the "State Employees', Officers' and Officials' Code of Conduct," found at 29 Del.C.
 Ch.
 58.